-The Plant Culture Laboratory equips and manages 48 culture boxes or growth chambers, 6 phytotrons, and 12 rooms with the P1P physical containment level for established and emerging model plants including the thale cress Arabidopsis thaliana, several carnivorous plants, the rice Oryza sativa, rushes of the Juncus sp., the moss Physcomitrella patens, and several other flowering plants.
-An emerging model insect, the tiny moth Acrocercops transecta is also reared in this laboratory.
+The Plant Culture Laboratory equips and manages 62 culture boxes or growth chambers, 4 phytotrons, and 12 rooms with the P1P physical containment level for established and emerging model plants including the thale cress Arabidopsis thaliana, several carnivorous plants, the rice Oryza sativa, the moss Physcomitrella patens, green alga Chlamydomonas reinhardtii and several other flowering plants.
 Most culture space is fully used the whole year by more than 60 researchers from both outside and inside groups.